phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/README.md

 ## Table of contents

-1. This guide will demonstrate [how to trigger a TeamCity build from a push to GitHub](1-trigger-TeamCity.md)
-2. This guide will demonstrate [how to run automation tests on your app with the Kobiton service](2-run-automation-test.md)
+1. This guide will demonstrate [how to run automation tests on your app with the Kobiton service](1-run-automation-test.md)